United States Naval Research Laboratory: Meteorology

 NRL satellite image of hurricane Harvey just prior to landfall on the Texas coast, 2017.

-The Marine Meteorology Division (Naval Research Lab–Monterey, NRL–MRY), located in Monterey, California, contributes to weather forecasting in the United States and around the world by publishing imagery from 18 weather satellites.
+The Marine Meteorology Division (Naval Research Lab–Monterey, also known as "NRL–MRY"), located in Monterey, California, contributes to weather forecasting in the United States and around the world by publishing imagery from 18 weather satellites.
 Satellite images of severe weather (e.g. hurricanes and cyclones) that are used for advanced warning often originate from NRL–MRY, as seen in 2017 during Hurricane Harvey.
 NRL is also involved in weather forecasting models such as the Hurricane Weather Research and Forecasting model released in 2007.

 Materials science

 NRL has a long history of contributions to materials science, dating back to the use of Industrial radiography with gamma rays for the nondestructive inspection of metal casings and welds on Navy vessels beginning in the 1920s.
 Modern mechanical fracture mechanics were pioneered at NRL and were subsequently applied to solve fracture problems in Navy vessels, commercial aircraft and Polaris missiles.
 That knowledge is in widespread use today in applications ranging from design of nuclear reactors to aircraft, submarines and toxic material storage tanks.

 NRL developed the synthesis of high-purity GaAs crystals used in a myriad of modern high frequency transceivers including cellular phones, satellite communication systems, commercial and military radar systems including those aboard all US combat aircraft and ARM, Phoenix, AIM-9L and AMRAAM missiles.
 NRL's GaAs inventions were licensed by Rockwell, Westinghouse, Texas Instruments and Hughes Research.
 High-purity GaAs is also used for high-efficiency solar cells like those aboard NASA's Spirit and Opportunity rovers currently on Mars.

 NRL discovered solar-wind hydrogen in Apollo lunar soil samples provided by a NASA-funded research mission.

 Fundamental aspects of stealth technology were developed at NRL, including the radar absorption mechanisms in ferrite-containing materials.
 Metal bearing surface treatments using Cr ion implantation researched at NRL nearly tripled the service life of Navy turbine engine parts and was adopted for Army helicopter parts as well.
 Fluorinated polyurethane coatings developed at NRL are used to line fuel storage tanks throughout the US Navy, reducing leakage and environmental and fuel contamination.
 The same polymer films are used in Los Angeles-class submarine radomes to repel water and enable radar operation soon after surfacing.

 Scientists at NRL frequently contribute theoretical and experimental research on novel materials, particularly magnetic materials and nanomaterials and thermoplastic.